Lilias Grant: Life at Castle Grant

 Lady Lilias lived at Castle Grant, then called Freuchie castle, or at Ballachastell, near Inverness.
 From the evidence of the Grant muniments, she seems to have been a lady of much vigour of character.
 She took an active interest in the affairs of the Grant family, and was greatly respected by her family and neighbours.
 Taylor the Water-Poet visited Lady Lilias and her husband at Ballachastell in 1618 and was much pleased with her, and he records that she was, both inwardly and outwardly, plentifully endowed with the gifts of grace and nature.
 He makes no mention of any poetical works.

-Lady Lilias was a reader, and had, for these days, a good if not very varied collection of books, is proved by two lists of her own library given under her own hand.
+That Lady Lilias was a reader, and had a collection of books, is proved by two lists of her own library given under her own hand.
 In one list, St. Augustine, and the "Imitation of Christ" occupy a place.

 Two poems survive in the Grant papers, and are attributed to Lilias Murray, although whether original or copies in her own hand is not clear.
 The two poems, a lyric about a maid overheard complaining of the pangs of love, and a complaint against Cupid mentioning a "mumchance", a masque or guising, are known in other manuscripts.

 She bought sugar in Elgin for her household, and when there was a shortage in 1640 due to the Wars of the Three Kingdoms, she wrote, "the succour [sugar] is growin skaircer nor itt wes befoir, for thair is no traffect [traffic] be sea now as wes befoir to Scotland quhilk god send better".

 She survived her husband for twenty-one years, dying in the end of 1643 or the beginning of the following year.
 Her testament and latter will is dated on 30 December 1643.
 She also survived her son, Sir John Grant, who died in 1637.